neuralarc-ai/helium/docs/SELF-HOSTING.md

-# Suna Self-Hosting Guide
+# Helium Self-Hosting Guide

-This guide provides detailed instructions for setting up and hosting your own instance of Suna, an open-source generalist AI agent.
+This guide provides detailed instructions for setting up and hosting your own instance of Helium, the God Mode Agent

 ## Table of Contents